 DemoSite |- html-header.html |- document-header.html |- footer.html |-top | |- index.md | |-about | | |- about.md | |-blog | | |- blog.md | |-other | | |- other.md

 DemoSite |- html-header.html |- document-header.html |- footer.html |-top | |- index.md | |- index.html | |-about | | |- about.md | | |- index.html | |-blog | | |- blog.md | | |- index.html | |-other | | |- other.md | | |- index.html

 Although it seems strange that it would render every markdown file to a file called index.html, there are actually two reasons.
 First, it allows you to have nice looking URI's without needing to do any extra configuration in your webserver.
 Second, it allows for less and simpler code, which makes this easier to hack on for anyone who feels interested.

 So you read through all that and still want to try this out?
 Cool.
-Start by cloning this repository and installing some markdown program.
-After you have done this, move the programs s5-generate.sh and s5-render into your path somewhere, or just remember their fully qualified path.
+Start by cloning this repository.
+After you have cloned the repository, move the scripts s5-generate.sh and s5-render.py into your path somewhere.